wecooperate/iMonitorSDK/README.md

 Using iMonitorSDK, you can realize self-protection, process interception, ransomware defense, active defense, Internet behavior management and other endpoint security functions at a very low cost.

-**To prevent the SDK from being used illegally, apply to support@trustsing.com for a test SDK using your enterprise email address.
-The remarks describe the company information and usage scenarios.**

 ### [Documents](https://imonitorsdk.com/)

 ### ✨ Core Functions